-Since StoneFly provides backup for on-premise servers, cloud servers and other endpoints to Azure cloud and Amazon AWS cloud, we are offering a comparison of these object storage tiers.
+Since StoneFly provides backup for on-premise physical/virtual servers, cloud servers and other endpoints to Azure cloud and Amazon AWS cloud, here is an unbiased and informative comparison between the two object storage tiers.

-Both AWS S3-IA and Azure CBS are best for lower frequency access where performance and latency are important.
-They have the best prices for storage but they charge more for access.
+Both AWS S3-IA and Azure CBS are best for cold-tier or infrequently-access data where performance and latency are important.
+These tiers offer the best prices for long-term storage but they charge more for access.
 This makes them ideal for long term media storage, backup and disaster recovery.
-In the following, we will look into the features of AWS S3-IA and Azure CBS and see how they compare on the following aspects: Granularity, Availability, Performance, Cloud Scalability, Security, Regional Availability, Changing Access Tier, Quirks and Considerations, and Pricing.
+In the following blog post, we will look into the features of AWS S3-IA and Azure CBS and see how they compare on the following aspects: Granularity, Availability, Performance, Cloud Scalability, Security, Regional Availability, Changing Access Tier, Quirks and Considerations, and Pricing.

 Granularity or graininess is the quality of being grainy or in other words, how detailed a certain thing is.
 In terms of AWS and Azure, it pertains to their storage and processing of data and information.
 Both AWS S3-IA and Azure CBS permit the user to set some information to lower access frequency while some to normal frequency.
 However, the granularity at which you can set it varies.